maximoguerrero/PDF-GPT4-JSON/README.md

     pdf-gpt4-json ./sample.pdf
     ```

     Will generate tmp working folder and an output folder with json for each page.
-If you already have a folder 'output' it will get renamed, it is recommend you run this tool in a clean directory as to not loose existing information.
+If you already have a folder 'output' it will get renamed,  if the working folders exist they will be deleted and recreated to insure that they are empyt

 2. Final output folder will be `samplepdf_final_folders` in this case.
 It will use the pdfs filename as the prefix to the output folder.
+If there are errors it will be in `{filename}_errors` folder.
+In both cases  the cli will return a message.

 ## Parameter